DomFord/domford.me/content/post/why-the-legend-of-zelda-endures/index.md

 Often these symbols are occupied by familiar, recurring figures: Link, Zelda and Ganon.
 But this isn't always the case.
 In *Majora's Mask*, there is no Zelda nor Ganon nor Hyrule, instead it is the kingdom of Termina that is imperilled by the evil and powerful spirit Majora, who inhabits a mask which is used to possess Skull Kid. *Skyward Sword* is an origin story, with Link and Zelda present, but Ganon replaced by the primordial evil Demise, and Hyrule by Skyloft.

 What this also allows is for the series to seamlessly connect the symbols at its core with compatible ones from wider culture.
 I spoke in the interview about the climate change allegory in *Breath of the Wild*, for example.
 Calamity Ganon's excess of Power is rendered as widespread pollution, suffocating Hyrule's ecology.
-Defeating Ganon and balancing the Triforce is represented through a now verdant, peaceful Hyurle.
+Defeating Ganon and balancing the Triforce is represented through a now verdant, peaceful Hyrule.

 These are also then symbols which can manifest in different forms of gameplay, whether classic 3D adventure, top-down dungeon-crawler, old school sidescroller, or plenty of others in spin-off titles like *Hyrule Warriors: Age of Calamity* or *Link's Crossbow Training*.